Skip to main content

 1. Check if you can pay

 Can you afford to pay for the repairs yourself?
 Do you worry your community housing provider won’t repay you?
 Are the urgent repairs likely to cost more than $2500 (including GST)?
-If you are concerned about any of these things, apply to VCAT to ask for an urgent repair order instead.
-Find out more on this page about applying to VCAT for repairs.
+If you are concerned about any of these things, apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute instead.
+Find out more on this page about applying to RDRV for urgent repairs.

 2. Get quotes